waterlinked/docs/docs/locators/locator-u1.md

 * Pulsating green light : The Locator-U1 is charging.
 The unit is **not ready** to dive.

+* Flashing green light (fast): Error internally on Locator-U1.
+The unit is **not ready** to dive.
+Typically error with pressure sensor.
+Drying the locator could help.
+If not contact Water Linked.

 !!! warning
     The Locator-U1 can only be submerged for about 6 hours.
 It then needs to dry the pressure sensor in order to give correct depth readings.